smithjd/sql-pet/docs/05a-docker-setup-postgres-with-dvdrental.md

 ```

 ## Run the pet-sql Docker Image
-Run docker to bring up postgres.
+Run Docker to bring up PostgreSQL.
 The first time it runs it will take a minute to create the PostgreSQL environment.
 There are two important parts to this that may not be obvious:

   * The `source=` parameter points to [dvdrental.Dockerfile](./dvdrental.Dockerfile), which does most of the heavy lifting.
 It has detailed, line-by-line comments to explain what it is doing.
   *  *Inside* [dvdrental.Dockerfile](./dvdrental.Dockerfile) the command `COPY init-dvdrental.sh /docker-entrypoint-initdb.d/` copies  [init-dvdrental.sh](init-dvdrental.sh) from the local file system into the specified location in the Docker container.
 When the PostgreSQL Docker container initializes, it looks for that file and executes it.

 Doing all of that work behind the scenes involves two layers.
-Depending on how you look at it, that may be more or less difficult to understand than [an alternative method](book-src/docker-detailed-postgres-setup-with-dvdrental.R).
+Depending on how you look at it, that may be more or less difficult to understand than [an alternative method]((#step-at-a-time-docker)).

 ```r